**Update: Check out the completed Father’s Day Tie here

 - Word (or other software, if you are fancier 😉 )

 - White Tie – The copy center had one, but it was just a bit short for my tall husband.
-I am on the look out for a white tie
+I am on the lookout for a white tie.
+UPDATE: there are a TON of white ties that would be perfect on Amazon.
+Click here to go look at them.

 - A copy center you love that will print on a tie- I know there are some that brag about being able to print on anything